Updated in 2023

 - For people looking to prep with real world problems, CodeKata provides challenges that mimic requests from real tech companies.

-- Interview Cake and Edabit are study tools that software engineers can use to practice technical questions that will likely come up in interviews.
+- Similarly, Edabit is a study tool that software engineers can use to practice technical questions that will likely come up in interviews.

 - Codewars is a user-generated alternative, where all of the challenges are written by the community and CodinGame makes coding challenges more fun by gamifying them.